scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 Here we have three strategies to help us:

 1. reasoning independently by case;
-2. assuming recursion is correct; and
+2. assuming recursion the is correct; and
 3. following the types

 The first two are specific to structural recursion, while the final one is a general strategy we can use in many situations.